philipokumu/marketplace-app/README.md

 9. Access the site through the link provided by the above command.
 For example: http://127.0.0.1:8084
 10. Access the admin backend using your local url e.g.: http://{your-host-name}/admin

-## Points of improvement in the application

--   Docker setup
--   Authentication for admin end
--   Listing pagination and caching to improve speed and scalability

-## Notable features of the application

--   All endpoints are created using the Test Driven Development approach

 ### 2. Docker Setup

 1. Run entrypoint file(Only for initial setup on your machine)